wendlers/install-propeller-toolchain/README.md

 Introduction
 ------------

-Simple shell script to install Parallax-Propeller tool-chain, including:
+Simple shell script to install a Parallax-Propeller tool-chain, including:

 * BST tools (compiler, PropBasic, loader, IDE + Propeller TTF)
 * Propeller GCC
 * open-source-spin-compiler
 * Python based spin-loader from the propeller forums (Loader.py)
+* spin2cpp, a SPIN to C++ compiler

 For more information on the BST tools see this the [BST homepage] (http://www.fnarfbargle.com/bst.html)